Service Business Pricing Mastery 2026: Complete Guide to Profitable Pricing

 1. Cost-Plus Foundation: Your absolute minimum price to stay in business.

-- Direct costs: Labor, materials, vehicle expenses
+- Direct costs: Labour, materials, vehicle expenses

 - Indirect costs: Insurance, licensing, overhead